bitsoal/VASP_HTC_framework/README.md

 4. add a new calculation status file named by __done_cleaned__.
 The program is going to the calculation folder labelled by __done__ and delete the irrelevant files specified by a new tag del_irrelevant_output_files

-5. add a new tag enabling users to provide an INCAR template.
-The program will read this template and re-order the INCAR tags and add empty lines accordingly.
-	****Apr 10, 2020: Coded.
-Debug is underway.****

 6. re-think about sub folder calculations to automize the convergence testing of ENCUT, SIGMA, KPOINTS as well as lattice optimizatoin one by one.
 Provide corresponding scripts.